Age Spots on the Face and Hands: Treatment and Removal

 Age Spots on the Hands

 In the same manner that the face is more at risk for greater sun exposure, so are the backs of the hands more vulnerable to sun damage that can leave brown spots atop them.
-Telltale signs of hands of elderly individuals often include liver spots and thin skin.
+Telltale signs often reside on the hands of elderly individuals, which often include liver spots and thin skin.
 Most common in adults older than 50 years of age, age spots can also show up on younger folks who spend lots of time in the sun.

 Reasons and Causes

 Sunspots are created when the body reacts to too much sun exposure and produces melanin as a result.
 The high amount of melanin produced can appear as singular or concentrated clumps of pigment, according to the Mayo Clinic.

 It is important to be aware that not just exposure to the natural sun can cause these problems.
 Using tanning beds can create spots on the skin as well.
 Whereas non-cancerous spots on the outer layer of the skin are merely aesthetic and not harmful, many people choose to have the marks marring their skin removed for cosmetic reasons.

 Should You See a Medical Professional About Skin Concerns?

 Even if discoloration within your facial skin or that of your hands doesn't trouble you, it is smart to bring the issue to your health care provider to rule out malignant conditions, and to learn how to prevent age spots in the future.
 They can happen to individuals with all kinds of skin types and can be more visible in folks with contrasting light-colored skin.